By Anthony Caruso III | Publisher

 “Suddenly, the virus hit, and it changed the world,” Force said.
 “Robert Hight, President of the company, and I got back from Gainesville and we started working on a plan, we had to reset John Force Racing.
 Everyone was having to adapt.
 We had to make cuts everywhere.
 We ran numbers over and over.
-In our contracts with sponsors we have guarantees.
-They get social media, certain number of races, certain number of race days, activation at races and other commitments.
+In our contracts with sponsors, we have guarantees.
+They get social media, a certain number of races, a certain number of race days, activation at races, and other commitments.
 No matter how I looked at it I couldn’t deliver on those commitments.
 It just wasn’t fair to them.

 “The impact of not being able to deliver on these commitments makes sitting out the rest of the 2020 season the right thing to do.
 No matter how I looked at it, no matter how much I personally invested, I couldn’t make it.”